Jonathan2251/lbd/source/gpu.rst

 register of gpu {xLoc, 1} in this example since memory address xSlot includes the value of xLoc.
 And 'Texture Unit 1' is triggered.

-Though I was a gpu compiler developer, the scenario above comes from my inference.
-I did not know how user program, OpenGL api and gpu hardware working with texturing in details.
 For instance, Nvidia texture instruction as follow,

 .. code-block:: console